 Missing Pet Services

 Every missing pet case is different.
 You can scroll down to review some tips on what to do if your pet is lost (or if you find a lost pet).
-We also offer individual phone consultations for a nominal fee to help you develop a plan for finding your lost pet, and, within our service area for an additional fee, we will conduct an in-person search for missing cats only using our trained search dog.
+We also offer individual phone consultations for a nominal fee to help you develop a plan for finding your lost pet.
+Our search dog has passed away, so at this time we do not offer in-person searches.
 See below for details.

 Please follow these steps to ensure we can provide you with prompt assistance: